Call us Contact us! 504.433.4000

 DECEMBER 2019

-Phoenix students visit Woodlands for Seeds to Saplings
+Phoenix students visit Woodlands

 Thank you to Chevron Oronite for making the Seeds to Saplings program possible in Plaquemines Parish.
 Last week 4th grade students from Phoenix School visited Woodlands Trail.
 For many students this was the first time in a forested wetland, and despite the cold, we all had a ton of fun!
 During this trip we took a hike, explored some of our native and invasive trees, planted a new generation of bald cypress seeds, and crafted cards to invite friends and family to plantings happening in the new year.